Ilyushin Il-96: Development since the 2000s

 In June 2005, the Volga-Dnepr Group signed a 15-year financial agreement with Ilyushin Finance Corporation (IFC) to take delivery of two new-build Il-96-400T aircraft, to be operated by Volga-Dnepr's subsidiary AirBridge Cargo.
 The first was due to have been delivered in late 2006.
 The Cuban Government newspaper Granma announced on 3 January 2006 the first official flight of the Cubana Il-96-300, from Havana to Buenos Aires, Argentina.

 On 11 August 2009 Russian Minister of Industry and Trade Viktor Khristenko announced that manufacturing of the Il-96-300 would cease.
 In particular, the Il-96-300 had been deemed inferior to counterparts from Boeing and Airbus, and the manufacturer could not arrange commercially viable mass production, making only one aircraft per year.
 The Il-96-400T cargo version was to remain in production.

 On 9 October 2015, it was announced that an updated version of the Il-96 may be produced.
 This decision was taken due to the current diplomatic situation between Russia and the West, and the dependency of the Russian aerospace industry on Airbus and Boeing.
 In September 2017, the Vice President of Russia's United Aircraft Corporation Aleksandr Tulyakov announced the start of development of the 250–280 seat, wide-body long-haul aircraft in partnership with Chinese builders.
 The aircraft is to be a development of the Russian-designed IL-96 and will be assembled in China.
 A new engineering center will be built in Russia to undertake technical and electronics production.
 As of 2018, Ilyushin also had been studying a new variant of airliner based on Il-96, powered by two Aviadvigatel PD-35s rated at 340 kN, developed by 2025 from the PD-14, or powered by foreign powerplants.
 The goal would be to reduce fuel consumption and maintenance costs.

-In March 2022, after International sanctions during the Russo-Ukrainian War, the CEO of Rostec Sergey Chemezov announced a large scale production relaunch of the Il-96.
+In March 2022, after international sanctions during the Russo-Ukrainian War, the CEO of Rostec Sergey Chemezov mentioned that relaunching large scale production of the Ilyushin Il-96 and Tupolev Tu-214 was being considered.
+By 2026 two decommissioned Il-96 aircraft had been restored to service in response to the country's shrinking civilian airliner fleet.